 An M4A3 76w from the 778th Tank Battalion caption Lampaden 1945.
 The has an M1A1 gun with a threaded and protected barrel.
 With all the hatches open, it looks like most of the crew may have made it out.

 M4 small hatch 75mm Sherman with the 6th Armored Division.
-The photo is captioned Belgium 1945, and it was right Mageret, Belgium, January 1945.
+The photo is captioned Belgium 1945, and it was right, Margaret, Belgium, January 1945.
 This tank was knocked out with a panzerfaust.

 M4 75, in Italy, 1944.
 Tank is with the 755th Tank Battalion, and it looks like it’s being used as Artillery.
-It also looks very muddy there.
+The tank is an early production M4, not the gun mantlet.
+It also looks very muddy there, and explain the tanks use as artillery.
+This is something some tank Battalions became very adept at.

 British Shermans in the desert.
 This is a Sherman I with the 3rd CLY, at the end of the north African Campaign.
 These tanks have a standard camouflage scheme in use by June of 43, of Blue-Black over Light mud.

-This appears to be a mix Brith M4A2 an M10 and M4A1s or Sherman IIa.
-The caption only said 5th army
+This appears to be a mix British M4A2 an M10 and M4A1s or Sherman IIIs, IIs and IIa.
+The caption only said 5th army.

 An M4 with Brigadier Tom Rutherford 1st Armoured Brigade standing in front of it.